-City Breaking with Roo in Barcelona
+City Breaking in Barcelona

 We decided to grab a quick change of scene and escape the relentless wind and rain that has battered the North Cornish coast this winter.
 Barcelona was the destination we landed on, so with flights booked we set off with Betsy our youngest and our great friends Richard and Liz and their youngest Josephine.